Billy J. Kramer: Success

-With record producer George Martin, the song "Do You Want to Know a Secret?" was a number two UK Singles Chart hit in 1963, (but number one in some charts), and was backed by another tune otherwise unreleased by the Beatles, "I'll Be on My Way".
+With record producer George Martin, the song "Do You Want to Know a Secret?" was a number two UK Singles Chart hit in 1963, (but number one in some charts) and was backed by another tune otherwise unreleased by the Beatles, "I'll Be on My Way".
 After this impressive breakthrough another Lennon/McCartney pairing, "Bad to Me" c/w "I Call Your Name", reached number one.
-It sold over a million copies, and was awarded a gold disc.
+It sold over a million copies and was awarded a gold disc.
 "I'll Keep You Satisfied" ended the year with a respectable number four placing.

 Kramer was given a series of songs specially written for him by Lennon and McCartney which launched him into stardom.
 "I'll Keep You Satisfied", "From a Window", "I Call Your Name" (recorded by The Beatles themselves) and "Bad to Me" earned him appearances on the television programmes, Shindig!, Hullabaloo (hosted by Beatles manager Epstein) and The Ed Sullivan Show.
-(Kramer had also been offered Lennon/McCartney's "I'm in Love", and recorded a version in October 1963.
+(Kramer had also been offered Lennon/McCartney's "I'm in Love" and recorded a version in October 1963.
 In the end, it was shelved and the song was instead given to the Fourmost.
 In the 1990s, a Kramer compilation album included his version, as well as some recording studio banter on which Lennon's voice could be heard).

-The Dakotas enjoyed Top 20 success in 1963 on their own with the Mike Maxfield composition "The Cruel Sea", an instrumental retitled "The Cruel Surf" in the US, which was subsequently covered by The Ventures.
+The Dakotas enjoyed Top 20 success in 1963 on their own with the Mike Maxfield composition "The Cruel Sea", an instrumental retitled "The Cruel Surf" in the US, which was subsequently covered by The Ventures as The Cruel Sea.
 This was followed by a George Martin creation, "Magic Carpet", in which an echo-laden piano played the melody alongside Maxfield's guitar.
-But it missed out altogether, and it was a year before their next release.
+But it missed out altogether and it was a year before their next release.
 All four tracks appeared on an EP later that year.

 The three hits penned by Lennon and McCartney suggested that Kramer would always remain in the Beatles' shadow, unless he tried something different.
 Despite being advised against it, he turned down the offer of another Lennon/McCartney song, "One and One Is Two", and insisted on recording the Stateside chart hit "Little Children".
 It became his second chart topper and biggest hit.
 In the United States, "Little Children" was backed with "Bad to Me".
 This was the only debut single of an act on the Hot 100, each of whose sides separately reached that chart's The Top 10 (No. 7 and No. 9, respectively).
-"From a Window", a Lennon/McCartney composition, was his second and last UK single of 1964, and became a Top Ten hit.
+"From a Window", a Lennon/McCartney composition, was his second and final UK single of 1964 and became a Top Ten hit.